-The book-entry system for registration of the ownership of the 2019 Bonds in book-entry-only form may be discontinued at any time if: (1) DTC resigns as securities depository for the 2019 Bonds; or (2) the District determines that a continuation of the system of book-entry transfers through DTC (or through a successor securities depository) is not in the best interests of the District.
-In each of such events (unless the District appoints a successor securities depository), the 2019 Bonds shall be delivered in such denominations and registered in the names of such persons as are requested in a certificate of the District, but without any liability on the part of the District or the Trustee for the accuracy of such designation.
-Whenever DTC requests the District and the Trustee to do so, the District and the Trustee shall cooperate with DTC in taking appropriate action after reasonable notice to arrange for another securities depository to maintain custody of or to print bonds evidencing the 2019 Bonds.
-Thereafter, all 2019 Bonds are transferable or exchangeable as described in the Trust Agreements.
+The book-entry system for registration of the ownership of the 2020 Bonds in book-entry-only form may be discontinued at any time if: (1) DTC resigns as securities depository for the 2020 Bonds; or (2) the District determines that a continuation of the system of book-entry transfers through DTC (or through a successor securities depository) is not in the best interests of the District.
+In each of such events (unless the District appoints a successor securities depository), the 2020 Bonds shall be delivered in such denominations and registered in the names of such persons as are requested in a certificate of the District, but without any liability on the part of the District or the Trustee for the accuracy of such designation.
+Whenever DTC requests the District and the Trustee to do so, the District and the Trustee shall cooperate with DTC in taking appropriate action after reasonable notice to arrange for another securities depository to maintain custody of or to print bonds evidencing the 2020 Bonds.
+Thereafter, all 2020 Bonds are transferable or exchangeable as described in the Trust Agreement.

-In the event that the book-entry-only system is no longer used with respect to the 2019 Bonds, payment of interest on the Tax-Exempt Bonds and the 2019G Bonds will be made on each interest payment date to the person whose name appears on the bond registration books of the Trustee as the registered owner of the Tax-Exempt Bonds and the 2019G Bonds as of the close of business on the fifteenth day of the month prior to such interest payment date, whether or not such day is a Business Day (the "Record Date").
-Payment of the interest on any Tax-Exempt Bond and 2019G Bond will be made by check or draft mailed by first class mail to the registered owner of such Tax-Exempt Bond and 2019G Bond at such owner's address as it appears on the bond registration books of the Trustee or at such address as such owner may have filed with the Trustee for that purpose; or, upon the written request of the registered owner of Tax-Exempt Bonds and 2019G Bonds aggregating not less than \$1,000,000 in principal amount, given no later than the Record Date preceding the applicable interest payment date, by wire transfer in immediately available funds to an account maintained in the United States at such wire address as such owner shall specify in its written notice.
-Principal of, and premium, if any, on the 2019 Bonds, and interest on the 2019B-2 Bonds and the 2019F-2 Bonds, will be payable upon presentation thereof at the principal corporate trust office of the Trustee or at such other location as the Trustee may designate.
-The 2019 Bonds will be in the form of fully registered 2019 Bonds and will be issued in denominations of \$5,000 or any integral multiple thereof.
+In the event that the book-entry-only system is no longer used with respect to the 2020 Bonds, payment of interest on the 2020C-1 Bonds will be made on each interest payment date to the person whose name appears on the bond registration books of the Trustee as the registered owner of the 2020C-1 Bonds as of the close of business on the fifteenth day of the month prior to such interest payment date, whether or not such day is a Business Day (the "Record Date").
+Payment of the interest on any 2020C-1 Bond will be made by check or draft mailed by first class mail to the registered owner of such 2020C-1 Bond at such owner's address as it appears on the bond registration books of the Trustee or at such address as such owner may have filed with the Trustee for that purpose; or, upon the written request of the registered owner of 2020C-1 Bonds aggregating not less than \$1,000,000 in principal amount, given no later than the Record Date preceding the applicable interest payment date, by wire transfer in immediately available funds to an account maintained in the United States at such wire address as such owner shall specify in its written notice.
+Principal of, and premium, if any, on the 2020 Bonds, and interest on the 2020C-2 Bonds, will be payable on the maturity date thereof or the date such 2020C-1 Bond is called for redemption, in lawful money of the United States of America to the registered owner thereof, upon surrender thereof at the principal corporate trust office of the Trustee or at such other location as the Trustee may designate.
+The 2020 Bonds will be in the form of fully registered 2020 Bonds and will be issued in denominations of \$5,000 or any integral multiple thereof.